Weilando/semi-smart-storage/docs/Roadmap.md

 - [x] Create main view showing a storage-selector on the left and the selected storage's entries on the right
 - [x] Create a StorageSelector component
 - [x] Create a StorageView component
-- [ ] Create a SettingsView component
+- [x] Create components for general, item- and unit-settings

 ## StorageSelector component
 - [x] Show existing storages